vanous/PollToMVR/README.md

 - After discovery, press the "Add devices to MVR Layer", click Add
 - Click `Save Devices` to store the result as an MVR file

 This will create a barebone MVR file with device names and their IP addresses (and Universes, DMX address, if also discovered).
+For more featured MVR: set user login credential in the Config, download some GDTF files and after network discovery, link the GDTFs to the discovered fixtures.
+After saving, the MVR will also contain the full GDTF definitions

 ## Features

 - ### Config
-    - Network Discovery Timeout: how long for should be the waiting for ArtPolly from devices
+    - Network Discovery Timeout: how long for should be the waiting for ArtPollReply from devices
-    - GDTF Share credentials: fill in username/password to be able to download GDTF files from GDTF Share
+    - GDTF Share credentials: fill in username/password to be able to download GDTF files from GDTF Share, create a free account there if needed
 - ### Main Screen
     - Shows a list of discovered devices
     - Shows the possibility to define a GDTF file for each device.
-This GDTF file will then be used for the created MVR file
+This GDTF file will then be used for the created MVR file.
+To download the GDTF files, use the GDTF Files button on the main screen.
 - ### Discover
-    - Create a list of devices found on the local network
+    - Discover devices on the local network
     - Select a network interface on which the discovery will run
 - ### Add Discovered Devices
-    - Either add the discovered devices to a selected MVR layer
+    - Add the discovered devices to a selected MVR layer
     - Create a new named MVR Layer
 - ### GDTF Files
-    - Update GDTF Share data - download the list of available GDTF files from the GDTF Share
+    - Update GDTF Share data - download the latest list of available GDTF files from the GDTF Share
-    - Filter the devices by name, manufacturer name
+    - Filter the devices by name or by a manufacturer name
     - Filter the devices by creator: Official Manufacturer Files or User created files
-    - Downloiad the GDTF files
+    - Download the GDTF files

 ## Screenshots

 <img src="https://raw.githubusercontent.com/vanous/PollToMVR/refs/heads/master/images/polltomvr_00.png">